cogfin/jfconfig/README.md

 ### Disabling environment variable substitution

-Environment variable substitution can be disabled by using a method in JFConfig that takes a ConfigurationSourceProvider
+Disable environment variable substitution by using a method in JFConfig that takes a ConfigurationSourceProvider

 ###### Load config from classpath without environment variable substitution
 ```groovy